mrYakamoto/orange-tree-2-groves/README.md

 There could be others, but this gives you an idea of some of the "parameters" that differentiate one fruit tree's behavior from another.

+Most importantly, your tests should still run.
+You might need to make small fixes if you change your method names on your classes, but you shouldn't need to change the logic of your tests.
+That's the beauty of tests, they're a safety net when we engage in large refactors like this one.
+If they continue to go green, you know you're in good shape.
+If not, you get to catch your mistakes early.

 #### The `PearTree` and `Pear` Classes

 Now that you have `FruitTree` and `Fruit` classes, create a `PearTree` class that yields `Pears`, just like `OrangeTree` and `AppleTree`.

+Yup, you'll want to write tests for that too.
+It's going to be feel like you're copying and pasting with minor edits.
+Don't worry about it.
+Our RSpec-fu will improve over time.

 ###Release 2 : Create a `TreeGrove` Class